Jay Park joins Gucci as the new global brand ambassador

-Gucci has added a renowned name to its list of brand ambassadors.
-The luxury fashion house appointed Jay Park as the newest face of the brand.
+Gucci has added a renowned name to its list of brand ambassadors – the luxury fashion house has appointed Jay Park as the newest face of the brand.
 Last May, the hip-hop and R&B artist hinted at his eventual collaboration with Gucci when he attended the Gucci Cruise 2024 fashion show held at Gyeongbokgung Palace in Seoul.

-Jay Park joins current brand ambassadors Shin Min-a, Lee Jung-jae, NewJeans’ Hanni, and more.
+Jay Park joins current brand ambassadors Shin Min-ah, Lee Jung-jae, NewJeans’ Hanni, and more.
 With this new venture, Jay Park expands his global appeal beyond music and into the world of luxury fashion.

 Jay Park is Gucci’s new global brand ambassador